gr-b/repogather/README.md

 ## How It Works

-repocontextfilter performs the following steps:
+repogather performs the following steps:

 1. Scans the current directory and its subdirectories for code files
 2. Filters out test and configuration files (unless included via options)